chtoucas/Narvalo.NET/Issues.md

   Review all project files for ExcludeFromSyleCop directives.

 MSBuild files:
-- Bug: The Code Analysis "succeed" file does not seem to be created.
 - Enhancement: Publish non retail packages to a remove MyGet server and Publish retail packages to NuGet server.
 - Bug: FullClean target from PSakefile.ps1 fails sometimes for obscure reasons.
 - Improvement: Ability to install PSake on demand (important for CI).
+- Bug: Whatever we use for CodeAnalysisSucceededFile, it does not seem to be understood by MSBuild.
+Setting CodeAnalysisLogFile or CodeAnalysisSucceededFile disables incremental building.
+Code Analysis Hooks.
-- Improvement: Review _WarnOnTemporaryOverridenSettings.
-RunCodeAnalysis is not available in VS.
+  For _WarnOnTemporaryOverridenSettings, RunCodeAnalysis is not available in VS.

 Miscs:
-- Bugfix: Narvalo.Int64Encoder.FromFlickrBase58String, Format.CurrentCulture
+- Bugfix: CC & Format.CurrentCulture.
+Narvalo.Int64Encoder.FromFlickrBase58String.
 - Improvement: Complete Guidelines.
   * Explain NuGet package versioning (retail or not).
 More details on the effect of using Retail=true.